zkstewart/BINge/README.md

 ## Picking representative sequences
 Sequence clusters can contain many members, but for interpretation of results you probably want to have one sequence you can use as the representative of that cluster; in essence, we can say that all the sequences in a cluster are isoforms, orthologs, paralogs, or even just fragments of that chosen representative.
-You can hence functionally annotate the sequence chosen as representative for further interpretation and analysis.
+You can hence functionally annotate the sequence chosen as representative and just consider that (and not the other cluster members) for further interpretation and analysis.

 `BINge_representatives.py` will handle this process for you.
 It will receive the same files used for filtering but uses that information to instead pick out the best representative from each cluster.
 In this context, _best_ refers to the sequence which has the best score without ties for any of the metrics in the following order of priority: